 The flavor of this ever-so-slightly sweet cracker is similar to the store-bought brand Wheat Thins.
 The buttery flavor and flaky, light texture are popular with both adults and kids.
-They're easy to make and are a tasty snack.
+If you've never attempted to make your own crackers, you should.
+They're easy to make and are a tasty and versatile snack.

-Because these homemade crackers have a little bit of sweetness to them, they'll taste especially good with sharp or salty cheese.
-Serve the crackers with sharp cheddar, like Grafton Village Cheddar or Bravo Farms Cheddar, or a blue cheese like Stilton, Cashel Blue or Rogue River Blue.harp cheddar, like Grafton Village Cheddar or Bravo Farms Cheddar, or a blue cheese like Stilton, Cashel Blue or Rogue River Blue.
+Because these homemade crackers have a little bit of sweetness to them, they'll taste especially good with a sharp or salty cheese and a nice, homemade addition to your next cheese plate.
+Serve the crackers with sharp cheddar, like Grafton Village Cheddar or Bravo Farms Cheddar.
+Tangy blue cheese like Stilton, Cashel Blue or Rogue River Blue also pairs well since the sweetness of the cracker is a good balance to the tang of the blue cheese.

 - 1 1/4 cups flour (whole wheat or white)

 - 4 tablespoons butter (unsalted, cut into small pieces)

 - 1/3 cup water (room temperature)

 - Line a baking sheet with parchment paper.